-It wouldn’t be summer without a tip to the fair.
+It wouldn’t be summer without a trip to the fair.
 For the last 50 years Great Western Products has been supplying all of our favorite fair treats: popcorn, popcorn seasoning, cotton candy, snow cone syrup, funnel cakes, candy apple mix, and corn dog batter.

 As their slogan says, they’re the “Snack Pros Since Before Zip Codes!”
 It started with popcorn and over the years expanded into other fun foods.
 Today, the company is completely vertically integrated and controls every aspect of their products from raw materials to packaged products, ensuring the highest quality snack fare.